rachelproductmanager/DeepLearnWebsite/content/technology-is-key-to-australia-s-economic-recovery.but-we-ve-got-a-long-way-to-go.md

 Yesterday, the CSIRO published the [COVID19: Resilience and Recovery Report](https://www.csiro.au/en/Do-business/Futures/Reports/Innovation-and-business-growth/COVID-19-recovery-resilience).
 In it, [Dr Larry Marshall, CSIRO Chief, argues](https://ia.acs.org.au/article/2020/science--tech-key-to-australia-s-post-covid-recovery.html) that we need to double down on Australian innovation” in science and technology to emerge from the pandemic-led recession in “a much stronger position”.
 According to the report, the speed and scope of post-COVID recovery will hinge on five pillars including investment in science; adoption of technology; growth of tech-based export industries; cultural shifts including workforce development and research-industry collaboration; and stronger emphasis on “triple-bottom-line outcomes”.

-“In the past, our Aussie ingenuity has reinvented wool in the face of synthetics entering the fabric industry, it’s reinvented cotton for an Australian climate, and it’s reinvented connectivity with fast WiFi.
+> “In the past, our Aussie ingenuity has reinvented wool in the face of synthetics entering the fabric industry, it’s reinvented cotton for an Australian climate, and it’s reinvented connectivity with fast WiFi.
 In fact, the same expertise that reinvented wool went on to reinvent carbon fibre, securing Australia’s own secret recipe for the next‑generation material.
 We’ve supported existing industries to pivot, small and medium businesses to grow, and new start-ups to thrive.
 We’ve created jobs, built careers, and inspired generations to change the world around them through science and technology.
 We’ve been proud innovators.
 Today more than ever, science and technology are vital to drive our recovery from the pandemic-led recession and build our future resilience.
 Crucially, investment in innovation can deliver both short-term shots in the arm from commercialisation of market-ready technologies, and longer-term job creation and growth from burgeoning breakthroughs and nascent new industries.”
+>

-* Larry Marshal, Chief Executive, CSIRO
+> **-_Larry Marshal, Chief Executive, CSIRO_**

-**“Our future economic prosperity is hinged upon our ability to close the technology gap and foster a new age of digital transformation.
-This will open Australian businesses up to new and potential opportunities on the global stage.“**

-**_-_** [**_Reaching Australia’s digital potential in a post-Covid world_**](https://www.governmentnews.com.au/type_contributors/reaching-australias-digital-potential-in-a-post-covid-world/) **_by Rupert Taylor-Price, board member of the Australian Information Industry Association (AIIA)_**

 **How can Australia become a global technology powerhouse**